IngisKahn/PascalSystem/README.md

 # PascalSystem
-UCSD Pascal runtime, static loader(WIP), and decompiler(coming soon)
+UCSD Pascal runtime, static loader, and decompiler(WIP)

 The runtime is a port from the original C source